Automatic gearbox - Geartronic*

 Select P position when starting the engine or when the car is parked.

-In order to move the gear selector from the P position the brake pedal must be depressed and the remote control key must be in position I or II.
+In order to be able to move the gear selector from the P position, the brake pedal must be depressed and key position must be II, see Key positions - functions at different levels.

 The gearbox is mechanically blocked when the P position is engaged.
 Also apply the parking brake when the car is parked.